sngjuk/argparse-to-class/README.md

-# Argparse2class for Jupyter execution
+# Argparse2class for Jupyter execution.

 Argparse transformation for Jupyter notebook execution. (for quick testing in .ipynb)<br />
 Copy & paste class-transformed code to replace argparse. <br/>